Skip to content

 Impersonation (genuine document, wrong holder)

 The fraudster uses a genuine document belonging to another person of similar appearance.
-This is the most difficult fraud type to detect through document verification alone.
 Countermeasures combine:

 • Facial comparison between the holder and the document photograph (facial biometrics)